nalej/docs/docs/platformer/platformer.md

 ```

 The two organizations here are called `Example` and `Example 2`, the two application clusters are called `app1-example` and `app2-example`, and each organization owns one cluster.

+## Troubleshooting

+The process described here is complex and depends on agents we have no control over, like Azure.
+That's why it's not uncommon to run into some problems while trying to deploy the platform.

+***Timeouts***

+This installation relies on a third party (in this case, Azure) to execute the commands we send and respond within a time frame.
+If, for whatever reason, that third party takes longer than the time frame established, the platformer will assume the connection is lost and stop the process.
+So yeah, you might do everything correctly and the installation can still fail.

+When the installation fails, there are some things to take into account before trying again, and all of them are related to the Plan file, which **should not be reused**.

+***Installation fails before installing the management cluster***

+In this case, Azure already has tried to deploy the structure in the Plan file, but hasn't succeded.
+If we try to start the process again with the same Plan file, Azure will process it and see that the clusters have the same name as before.
+This will lead to a Certificate Manager error (`The Azure Certificate Manager has reached its resource limits`), since Azure will consider that those clusters already have resources assigned to them.

+*How to fix this*

+Changing the cluster names in the Plan file will let Azure differentiate between installations, and not assume that the same cluster is trying to hog the available resources.

+***Installation fails after installing the management cluster***

+Let's say that the management cluster has been installed correctly, and the process stops before installing all the application clusters.
+At this point, the management cluster has modified the plan file to include the IPs and hostnames that the application clusters will use.
+This information is not valid anymore, so if we try to reuse this Plan file again, odds are the Platformer will fail spectacularly.

+*How to fix this*

+If you have a backup Plan file, as we recommended, it's time to use it.
+This backup file will not have the information that the management cluster adds, so it will be perfect for starting over.
+Just remember to change the cluster names, as we said before, to avoid running into problems with the Azure Certificate Manager.